This is a true story of a man who had an amazing ability to foretell the future with an accuracy of more than 95%.

-In 1893, Ushitora no Konjin gave Nao the prophecy of the outbreak of the Russo-Japanese War.
+In 1893, Golden God gave Nao the prophecy of the outbreak of the Russo-Japanese War as follows.

-The words of a Shinto god, Ushitora no Konjin written by automatic writing.
+The words of Shinto God, Ushitora no Konjin (Golden God of Northeast) written by automatic writing.

 In 1899, six years after the above prophecy, a violent anti-foreign uprising took place in China by the Militia United in Righteousness (Yihetuan) to oppose to Western colonialism and the Christian missionary activity.